Saturday, July 24, 2010

 Cloak by George Stamos

 This was my favourite event of the entire trip, despite not actually being something on our itinerary.
-George Stamos presented Cloak on three nights only, a world premiere in New York City.
-A few of my friends were interested in going and gave me the description of the event, which matched my current artist statements almost exactly; with a quick trip on the subway and we were there to see it.
+George Stamos presented Cloak on three nights only, a world premiere in

 The show itself was the same theme as this blog, looking and gendered performance and the fluidity of gendered identity, but was done in performance, video, music and interpretive dance.
 The three dancers were mostly dressed identically, wearing black bottoms and no top, erasing gendered dress.
 While at one point a dress made its way around the stage, it was donned by the male and female dancers, not being exclusive towards any gender.
 Stamos made use of blank masks and balloons as breasts to form the body into gendered expressions, but hid genitals that defined the body as male or female.
 His attempt to eliminate the perceived sex/gender connection was successful to me, though may have been lost on other audience members.